What Are Data Transformation Services? A Practical Guide to AI-Ready Data Pipelines

 | Semantic Consistency | Common definitions across sources ("revenue" means the same thing in CRM and ERP) | Prevents models from learning conflicting signals |

-Data transformation is the engine that builds these layers.
-Raw data from source systems-MySQL, Oracle, Kafka, SaaS platforms-must be transformed into context-rich assets before AI can consume them.
+Data transformation is the layer that makes this possible.
+Raw data from source systems like MySQL, Oracle, Kafka, and SaaS platforms must be standardized before downstream teams can trust it.

 The Architecture Shift: CDC + Transformation

 Traditional ETL breaks down under real-time demands.
-Batch processing can't support:
+Batch processing is a poor fit for:

 - Fraud detection that needs millisecond latency